 Make sure it's been at least 24 hours since updating

-It's common for domain name changes to take 24 hours or more to propagate.
-If you make your updates and they don't appear to be working right away, try back again in a few hours.
+Domain name updates can take 24 hours or more to propagate.
+If your don't appear to be working right away, try back again in a few hours.
 If your domain still hasn't connected after 72 hours, try the next troubleshooting steps.

 Check that you've verified your contact info

-After you register your first gTLD domain, or after you change your customer account's contact info and register a gTLD domain, we email you a link that you can click to verify your contact info.
-We assign the domain with a ClientHold EPP status to restrict its web-related functions until you click the link to verify your info.
+After you register your first gTLD domain, or after you change your customer account's contact info and register a gTLD domain, we email you a confirmation link to verify and complete your changes.
+We assign the domain with a ClientHold EPP status to restrict its web-related functions until you verify your info.

 You can see if your domain name has a ClientHold status by checking its Whois records on sites like whois.domaintools.com.
 If the domain's Status says "ClientHold", then the ClientHold is active.

 Once a ClientHold is removed, the domain's DNS records should propagate within 24 hours.